YottaDB/YDBDoc/ProgGuide/errproc.rst

 $ZSTATUS Content
 ++++++++++++++++++

 $ZSTATUS contains a string value specifying the error condition code and location of the last exception condition that occurred during routine execution.
-For further details, see “$ZStatus”.
+For further details, see `$ZStatus <https://docs.yottadb.com/ProgrammersGuide/isv.html#zstatus>`_.

 +++++++++++++++++++++++
 $ZERROR and $ZYERROR